supabase/cli/docs/supabase/inspect/db-blocking.md

 ## db-blocking

-This command shows you staements that are currently holding locks and blocking, as well as the statement that is being blocked.
+This command shows you statements that are currently holding locks and blocking, as well as the statement that is being blocked.
 This can be used in conjunction with `inspect db locks` to determine which statements need to be terminated in order to resolve lock contention.

 ```
     BLOCKED PID │ BLOCKING STATEMENT           │ BLOCKING DURATION │ BLOCKING PID │ BLOCKED STATEMENT                                                                      │ BLOCKED DURATION